Relintai/pandemonium_engine_docs/03_usage/01_math/04_matrices_and_transforms.md

 In 3D we do not typically use angles, we either use a transformation basis (used pretty much everywhere in Pandemonium), or we use quaternions.
-Pandemonium can represent quaternions using the `Quat` struct.
+Pandemonium can represent quaternions using the `Quaternion` struct.
 My suggestion to you is to completely ignore how they work under-the-hood, because they are very complicated and unintuitive.